 Address: 403 W 2nd St, Austin, TX 78701

 This place isn’t just a toy store.
 It’s a family fun emporium!
 You can, of course, find toys of all kinds here.
-But you can also watch the toys being made in the workshop!
-When you’re done there, you can play mini golf or take a carousel ride.
+But you can also see the toys being made in the workshop!
+When you’re done there, you can play mini-golf or take a carousel ride.
 You’ll also love the imaginative bookstore, where you can find a wide array of children’s books and a few cozy reading corners.
-Parents and grandparents will be sure to have fun taking their kids through Memory Lane, a collection of vintage toys housed in brightly-painted little store fronts.
+Parents and grandparents will be sure to have fun taking their kids through Memory Lane, a collection of vintage toys housed in brightly-painted little storefronts.

 Address: 63604 170th Ave, Kellogg, MN 55945

 San Francisco’s iconic Embarcadero Center is home to one of the West Coast’s best toy stores.
 Want to cuddle up with a life-sized stuffed lion?
 Read a favorite book?
 Build a marble run?
 This is the place to do it!
 This store carries endless options for toys, including toys imported from Europe and limited edition collectors’ items.
 Ambassador Toys also gifts wraps everything you need, a service that is very popular with customers.
 Be sure to stop by while you’re touring San Francisco’s famous buildings.

 Address: 186 W Portal Ave, San Francisco, California, CA 94127